Raiders missing key pieces on offense for game vs. Bills

 “It’s tough any time you lose a starter,” Gruden said.
 “We’ve lost five receivers, two right tackles, a left guard, a middle linebacker.
 Anytime you lose a starter it’s a gut punch.
 But you got to take punches in this league if you’re going to survive.
 That’s for sure.”

-The Raiders (2-1) also will be without rookie cornerback Damon Arnette after he underwent surgery on a broken thumb and will head to injured reserve.
+The Raiders (2-1) also will be without rookie cornerback Damon Arnette after he underwent surgery on a broken thumb and was placed on injured reserve.
 Nevin Lawson is expected to get the start in his place.

 There was some good news with starting middle linebacker Nick Kwiatkoski expected to return after missing the past two games with a pectoral injury and reserve tackle Sam Young also expected back from in injured groin.